 How does Google determine what will be auto-filled in Instant’s search results?

-The most popular search term for the keystrokes entered becomes the query that is displayed in the results.
-With autocompletion there are other factors in play besides purely search volume.
-Google states that these factors are ‘algorithmically determined based on a number of purely objective factors (including popularity of search terms) without human intervention.’
+The most popular search term for the keystrokes entered becomes the query displayed in the results.
+With autocomplete, there are other factors in play besides purely search volume.
+Google states that these factors are ‘algorithmically determined based on a number of purely objective factors (including the popularity of search terms) without human intervention.’
 Search history and geolocation are two of those factors.
-As such, the autocompletion suggestions aren’t the same for everybody, even when the keystrokes are exactly the same.
-Sometimes the suggestions given may not begin with exactly those keystrokes typed, such as when Google assumes the keystrokes typed are part of a spelling mistake.
-For example, if you type in ‘melborn’ the top suggestion is ‘melbourne.'”
+As such, the autocompletion suggestions aren’t the same for everybody, even when the keystrokes are the same.
+Sometimes the suggestions given may not begin with exactly the keystrokes typed, such as when Google assumes the keystrokes typed are part of a spelling mistake.
+For example, if you type ‘melborn,’ the top suggestion is ‘melbourne.'”

 Can you provide a technical explanation as to how Instant works?

-“The search is considered complete when you hit Enter, hit ESC, hit Tab, click one of the 5 suggestions, or click an organic or paid listing.
-If there is a 3 second or greater pause between keystrokes, it’s not considered a completed search (auto-completion is still active), but it is counted as an impression for paid search ad purposes.”
+“The search is considered complete when you hit Enter, hit ESC, hit Tab, click one of the five suggestions, or click an organic or paid listing.
+If there is a 3-second or greater pause between keystrokes, it’s not considered a completed search (auto-completion is still active), but it is counted as an impression for paid search ad purposes.”

 Does Instant favor larger ecommerce merchants or smaller ones?

 “Google Instant favors sites with greater domain authority.
-This is not the same thing as larger merchants, because some small merchants or affiliates are punching above their weight and wielding lots of domain authority through link baiting and other sophisticated link building initiatives.
-The way I’d explain it is this: Google Instant, by its nature, displays popular searches and thus it follows that these search terms are ultra competitive and difficult to rank for without serious amounts of link authority.”
+That is not the same as larger merchants.
+Some small merchants or affiliates are punching above their weight and wielding lots of domain authority through link baiting and other sophisticated link-building initiatives.
+The way I’d explain it is this: Google Instant, by its nature, displays popular searches, and thus it follows that these search terms are ultra-competitive and difficult to rank for without serious amounts of link authority.”

-Are you aware of organic results changing for any site as a result of Instant?
+Are you aware of organic results changing for any site due to Instant?